jmcd73/aws-node-nsg/README.md

 I use this to provide quick SSH access to EC2 instances from whichever site I'm currently at without logging into the AWS console and manually adding rules

 ## What it does
-Firstly it connects to your AWS Account and downloads the Security Group
+Firstly it connects to your AWS Account and downloads the Security Group JSON

-Secondly it compares your current ingress rules that have a description that starts with the descriptionPrefix set in settings.js with the rules specified in settings.js and revokes any rules that are no longer specified in settings.js
+Secondly it compares your current ingress rules that have a description that starts with the `descriptionPrefix` as set in settings.js with the rules specified in settings.js and revokes any rules that are no longer specified in settings.js

 Then it will connect to a PHP script located at `ipCheckUrl`.
 When it connects to this endpoint it will make a request over both IPv4 and IPv6 to find your IP Addresses